virajdicholkar/weather-app/readme.md

 ## Build the client
 - To run the client in dev mode, run `npm run client:dev`
 - To run the client in prod mode, run `npm run client:prod`

+## Improvements can be done
+- Data can be visualized using various chart widgets
+- Each day detail can be visualize
+- We can have different query options for data
+- Line chart comparison can be added for each parameter data representation
+- Average weather summary can be added